Skip to content

 However, some business owners prefer not to confront their own mortality and just continue on running their business while avoiding thinking about, or planning for, the inevitable i.e. their ‘exit’.
 This creates the perfect environment for conflict among those left behind.

-Business consultant Richard Cummins shared some of his experiences helping clients with retirement and estate planning in our eBook: How to choose the right structure for your business.
+Business consultant Richard Cummins shared some of his experiences helping clients with retirement and estate planning in our ebook: How to choose the right structure for your business.

 Richard believes it’s up to the older generation to get their business affairs in order and says communication is key.

-Below is an excerpt from the eBook:
+Below is an excerpt from the ebook:

 If your business is your major asset and you want to leave your estate equally to separate beneficiaries, it is often best to sell the business and use the cash to diversify your investments.
 These new investments may or may not be made in a way that mirrors how you want to leave specific investments to the beneficiaries in your will.